Congressional District # 07

 Threats and Contaminants

 The most environmentally significant waste that NPI generated was forge compound, which was a lubricant used in the forging of 105mm shells.
 Other contaminants of concern include 1,1,1-trichloroethane (TCA) and trichloroethylene (TCE).
-Waste water discharged to Lagoon No. 1 contained significant amounts of waste forge compound, resulting in groundwater contamination.
+Waste water that was discharged to Lagoon No. 1 contained significant amounts of waste forge compound, resulting in groundwater contamination.
 Between 1966 and 1970, waste forge compound was also landfilled at the Melby Road Disposal (MRDS) area and near the east property line of the East Disposal area.

 Dermal contact with and/or ingestion of the above contaminants could cause potential human health risks.